open-edge-insights/eii-core/README.md

 | `docker-compose run --no-deps [service_cont_name]`| To run the docker images separately or one by one.
 For example: `docker-compose run --name ia_video_ingestion --no-deps   ia_video_ingestion` to run the VI container and the switch `--no-deps` will not bring up its dependencies mentioned in the `docker-compose` file.
 If the container does not launch, there could be some issue with the entrypoint program.
 You can override by providing the extra switch `--entrypoint /bin/bash` before the service container name in the `docker-compose run` command.
 This will let you access the container and run the actual entrypoint program from the container's terminal to root cause the issue.
 If the container is running and you want to access it then, run the command: `docker-compose exec [service_cont_name] /bin/bash` or `docker exec -it [cont_name] /bin/bash`|
 | `docker logs -f [cont_name]`| Use this command to check logs of containers      |
 | `docker-compose logs -f` | To see all the docker-compose service container logs at once |

+## EII Deployment Tool

+To learn about launching and using EII Deployment Tool, please refer to the [EII Deployment Tool Wiki](https://gitlab.devtools.intel.com/Indu/edge-insights-industrial/eii-core/-/wikis/EII-WebUI-Deployment-Tool)

 ## Troubleshooting guide